-Our main tool, the ARTT Guide, is a Web-based software assistant that provides a framework of possible responses for everyday conversations around tricky topics.
-By bringing together insights about how to engage in positive exchanges around credible information, and by providing guidance, encouragement, and inspiration, the ARTT Guide will help our users answer the question: “What do I say and how do I say it?”
+Our main tool, the ARTT Guide, is a Web-based software assistant that provides a framework of possible responses for everyday conversations around complicated topics.
+By bringing together insights about how to engage in positive exchanges around credible information, and by providing guidance, encouragement, and inspiration, the ARTT Guide will help our users answer the question: “What can I say and how do I say it?”For example

 , we noticed that one potentially contentious exchange around vaccines in a Reddit subreddit ended respectfully after the speakers engaged in listening, empathizing with different audiences, and taking the perspective of other people.
 (Wouldn’t it be nice if all conversations went like this?)